siddsarkar/iitkgp-erp-auto-login-extension/README.md

 - **Automatically retrieve security questions.**
 - **This add-on lets you sign in to [`erp.iitkgp.ac.in`](https://erp.iitkgp.ac.in) website instantly**

+### Permissions:
+> NOTE: This extension never uses your personal data.It stays safe in your browser itself.
 This add-on stores your Roll number, Password and Secutity Questions along with answers using the [`storage.local`](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/API/storage/local) API.
 The values it requires are follows:

 ```sh